ALRhub/hydra_cluster_example/README.md

 The dev queue is nice for debugging, but due to the time limit of 30 minutes, it is not practical for real experiments.
 The `config/exp_5_bwuni.yaml` config uses the `bwuni_all_gpus` platform, which submits the job to all possible gpu queues.
 Try to run this config on the cluster.
 The waiting time might now be much longer.
 In general, a shorter timeout_min results in a higher priority.
+Another useful command to get an upper bound of the waiting time is `squeue --start`.
+To find out which partitions are currently idle, check out `sinfo_t_idle`.

+# Conclusion
+This repository showed you how to use Hydra, WandB, and Slurm together.
+This is a powerful combination to manage your experiments and to deploy them on a cluster.
+I hope this tutorial was helpful to you.
+If you have any questions, feel free to contact me. (philipp.dahlinger@kit.edu)